dentist in sydney

 How does composite bonding work

-Then the shade of the resin is chosen to match the tooth and small layers of composite resin are placed and “shaped.”
+Firstly, the tooth surface is cleaned and prepared with etching and adhesive agents to create the connection between the tooth structure and the resin material.
+Then the shade of the resin is chosen to match the tooth, and small layers of composite resin are placed and “shaped.”
 These layers are hardened by a special UV curing light.
 When the process is finished, the restoration is adjusted and polished.
-A bonding procedure usually takes from 30-60 minutes per tooth, depending on the case.
+A bonding procedure usually takes from 30 to 60 minutes per tooth, depending on the case.

 How does composite bonding work